LeelaChessZero/lc0/openSUSE_install.md

 The above completes the installation of Arena, but does not hook it up to any Chess Engines.
 You can set up the Chess Engines that come with Arena, but the following describes how to set up lc0.
 Assuming that your command console is still open and at the root of the Arena application, the next steps set up lc0 to connect to Arena

-The "network file" is the file you should have downloaded in the above section "The One thing you must do Manually"
+The "network file" in the following is the file you should have downloaded in the above section "The One thing you must do Manually"

 ```

 mkdir Engine/lc0
 cp -r /opt/lc0/build/release/* Engines/lc0/
-cp <i>"network file"</i> Engines/lc0/
+cp "network file" Engines/lc0/
 ```

 #### Configure Arena to point to the lc0 binary

 Your files are now pre-positioned and ready for Arena.

-Launch the Arena Engine Install Wizard hit the F11 key.
-Or, if that doesn't work from the Arena menubar, Engines > Manage > Details tab > Installation Wizard button
+Launch the Arena Engine Install Wizard with the F11 key.
+Or, if that doesn't work, then from the Arena menubar, Engines > Manage > Details tab > Installation Wizard button

 Enter the information as required, pointing to your lc0 binary at

 ```

-<i>Arena_root</i>/Engines/lc0/lc0
+[Arena_root]/Engines/lc0/lc0
 ```

 ## Removal / Uninstall